phil-brown/droidQuery/droidQuery/README.md

 ### How to Use

+> Note: droidQuery is a work in progress.
+If you find any bugs or would like functionality that is missing, please create a new issue (https://github.com/phil-brown/droidQuery/issues).

 Below are some of the most common tasks that *droidQuery* can be used for.
-A full list, as well as examples, is currently under construction in the [wiki](https://github.com/phil-brown/droidQuery/wiki/Commands).
+A full list, as well as examples, is currently under construction in the [wiki](https://github.com/phil-brown/droidQuery/wiki/API-Documentation).
 A sample application can also be found in the `droidQueryTest` directory.
 The relevant code can be found in [ExampleActivity.java](https://github.com/phil-brown/droidQuery/blob/master/droidQueryTest/src/self/philbrown/droidQuery/Example/ExampleActivity.java).
+Finally, most of the [jQuery API Documentation](http://api.jquery.com) is sufficient to explain the *droidQuery* API.

 To **instantiate** a new *droidQuery*, you need to pass in a `Context`, a `View`, or set of `View`s.
 The simplest way to create the instance is using the `with` static methods: